 - We cannot call, email or otherwise contact a third party for instructions or directions.
 All such information should be given to you by the recipients prior to your meeting with the Notary.

 Prior to visiting our office, please review your documents carefully.
 Please note if witnesses (apart from the notary) are required.
 If so, please contact the office in advance to confirm whether additional witnesses will be available.
-The pandemic has led to some limits on our ability to provide additional witnesses in some locations.
+Some of our offices can offer witnesses for a fee of $14.99 per witness signature, while others do not have additional witness beyond that of the notary and therefore would require you to bring your own witnesses.
 By contacting us prior to your visit, we will be able to better discuss your specific needs and solve any issues that may arise.

 Prior to your visit, please review your documents and note the following issues:

 - Please bring in the completed, but not signed documents.
 We cannot assist you in the completion of the documents beyond the notarization of the forms.
 We are not permitted to enter details in the forms.
 This should be done by you or your lawyer in advance of your meeting with the Notary.

 - Please note that some Separation Agreements include a “Certificate of Independent Legal Advice” section.
 We cannot complete this section as we do not give any legal advice regarding the document/agreement.
 If you require legal advice, please consult a Law Office.
 All advice regarding the details and the requirements of your agreement should come from your lawyer.